helsbels-del/Boss-Brain/README.md

 When I was trying to add the secret code at the end of the game to confirm the code if you win or let you know the code if you loose, I couldn't get this to work but then realised I was using {generat_random_code_} instead of {code}.

 I wanted the names of the colours written on the game play screens to be coloured.
 As they were being picked up from the color constant list, I couldn't see how to change the colour of the text.
 I tried by adding the ANSI codes to the color list items, however this did not work.
 I then decided to use the same coding that I had used to change the color of the text for the colours on the instructions part.
 This has worked well.

+During the tesing stages I realised that after the player guesses the code correctly, within the given amount of attempts, after then choosing option 2 to return to the main page, if you then choose option 3 to eixt the game you get the exit message but then also the next line prints out "Attempt 2/12....".
+I had removed the exit function when I had added the options to retunr to the main page.
+Once the exit function was added back into the code this all worked smoothly again

 ## **Improvements as going along**